tvdk-sudoku/Year11Notes/content/notes/AEECO - Inflation.md

 - Which is the average inflation rate of all items in the CPI except for fruit, veg and fuel as they are very volatile
 - *Always removes the same items*

+### Limitations
+- Only reports price movements in metro areas
+- Does